When you open a solution in JetBrains Rider, the default user interface looks as follows:

 Open action list: Alt+Enter

 The left part of the status bar at the bottom of the main window shows the most recent event messages and descriptions of actions when you hover over them with the mouse pointer.
-Click a message in the status bar to open it in the Event Log.
+Click a message in the status bar to open it in the Notifications tool window.
 Right-click the message in the status bar and select Copy to paste the message text when you are searching for a solution to a problem or need to add it to a support ticket or to the JetBrains Rider issue tracker.

 The status bar also shows the progress of background tasks.
 You can click to show the Background Tasks manager.